 Wai-O-Tapu features on all of my New Zealand North Island Itineraries.
 If you’re coming over to this part of the world, the itineraries will help you plan your epic road trip.

-If you found this useful, you can book your Wai-O-Tapu Thermal Wonderland tickets here.
+If you found this useful, you can book your Wai-O-Tapu Thermal Wonderland tour here.
 Booking through Get Your Guide won’t cost you anything extra but for every booking you make, I get paid a small commission.
 It helps me with creating useful guides like this one.

 Have you got any questions about visiting Wai-O-Tapu or travelling around New Zealand?
 Post them in the comments!
 I will be happy to answer!